rangle/webpack-workshop-part-two/slides/src/content/4-integrating-linting.md

 ## Javascript Linters

 **ESLint**
-- Newest and most popular with best ES6 support, and JSX support
+- Newest and most popular, best ES6 support, and JSX support

-- Highly configurable and more flexible and extensible than others, but can be slow
+- Highly configurable, more flexible and extensible than others, but can be slow

-- Can use with React via `eslint-plugin-react`
+- Use with React via `eslint-plugin-react`

-- Can use with `babel-eslint` to support Class properties, decorators and types
+- Use with `babel-eslint` to lint class properties, decorators and types

-- Can use JS comments to embed config info directly into a file. (enbale, disable, or configure rules)
+- Optional JS comments to embed config info directly into JS file

-- Can use a JS, JSON or YAML config file to specify config info for an entire directory and all of its subdirectories
+- Optional JS, JSON or YAML config file
-  - This can be in the form of an `.eslintrc.*` file or an `eslintConfig` field in a `package.json` file, or you can specify a config file on the command line
+  - Could be `.eslintrc.*` file, `eslintConfig` property in `package.json`, or another config file specified via CLI
-- Can configure environments (each with it a certain set of predefined global variables), globals, and rules (which rules are enabled and at what error level)

 ---
 ## Javascript Linters

 **ESLint**
-- Use with webpack via `eslint-loader`, can use `.eslintrc.*` (or custom) file or an `eslintConfig` field in a `package.json` to pass options.
+- Use with webpack via `eslint-loader`
-- Can also pass loader options in `webpack.config.js`, but these options are fed to `CLIEngine` (see [here](http://eslint.org/docs/developer-guide/nodejs-api#cliengine))
+- Can use loader options in `webpack.config.js`, but these options are fed to `CLIEngine` (see [here](http://eslint.org/docs/developer-guide/nodejs-api#cliengine))
-- Setting as pre-loader ensures it is run before other loaders
+- Set as pre-loader to run before other loaders
-- Can use `emitErrors`, `emitWarnings`, `quiet`, `failOnWarning`, `failOnError`, and `outputReport` to determine how warnings and errors are displayed and whether they should fail the build
+- Options `emitErrors`, `emitWarnings`, `quiet`, `failOnWarning`, `failOnError`, and `outputReport` determine how warnings and errors are displayed and whether they fail the build

 ```js
 module.exports = {